jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 **Deliverable:** Take screenshots of all succesful install of software.
 Create a folder called Chapter-04 in your itmo-556 folder in your private Github repo.
 Create a file called ```Readme.md``` and create an H3 header for each item and place a screenshot of the result below it.

+#### Package based install

+Clone the source code repository for the text book [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "Book source code") to your Ubuntu 18.04 desktop and Fedora 28 desktop.
+Follow the install instructions in the repo to build a copy of the book.
+Take a screen shot of the title page of the PDF

 You will install assorted softwares using the Gnome Software application in Fedora 28.
 The list of software is as follows: For the __deliverable__ take a screenshot of each application successful install.